What is Advocacy?

 When and Where Is the Training?

-Trainings can happen in-person or online using Zoom.
+Trainings happen online using Zoom.
+Check with your instructor for more details about how to log on.
+In-person sessions may happen on an occasional basis; chech with your instructor.
 We will provide technology training and technical support to all self-advocates in the training, and if needed, we will work with self-advocates to secure technology, like a laptop or iPad.

 How Do I Apply?